-A prior authorization is an acknowledgement by your health insurance company that a health care service is necessary before you receive the actual service.
-If a prior authorization requirement is not met, some health insurers may deny coverage, even if the claim would have otherwise been covered.
+A prior authorization is an acknowledgement by your health insurance company that a healthcare service is necessary before you receive the actual service.

 ♦ Obtaining prior authorization is something that should never be skipped.